FOLLOW US

 Working days

-Applications for the Caribbean visa are usually processed within 15 calendar days, but processing times vary depending on the country.
-Applications can be made 1 to 3 months before the intended travel.
+Applications for the Caribbean visa are usually processed within 15 calendar days.

 Extension of stay

-Visitors who do not require a visa can extend their stay at the immigration office, usually up to a maximum of 180 days.
-You cannot extend the Caribbean visa.
+Visitors who do not require a visa may extend their stay at the immigration office, usually up to a maximum of 180 days.

 Entry with pets